pombredanne/centidb/docs/concepts.rst

 efficiently as possible lookup or modify its corresponding *value*, depending on what operation the database system asks for.
-Many technologies are used to implement storage engines, each with their own interesting set of properties, but for the purposes of Acid we are only interested in a particular property.
+Many technologies are used to implement storage engines, each with their own interesting set of properties, but for the purposes of Acid we are mainly interested in a particular property.

 Unordered Engines
 -----------------

-An unordered engine receives a *(key, value)* pair and uses some method to distribute the *key* within some space.
-An example would be a hash table that compute some value of `key`, then use modular arithmetic to assign it to a *bucket*.
+An unordered engine receives a *(key, value)* pair and typically uses some method to distribute the *key* within a space.
+An example would be a hash table that computes a hash value for `key`, then uses modulo to assign that value to a *bucket*.
 Even though ``aaaa`` and ``aaab`` differ by a single byte, the former key might be assigned bucket *1412312* while the latter *123*.

 This has many useful properties, for example, it ensures that writes, even to very similar keys, will be evenly distributed across available resources.
 If